menandmice/micetro_docs/guides/admin-manual/failover_management_windows.rst

 * **PrimaryServer**: The name of the primary DHCP server as it appears in Micetro.
 * **SecondaryServer**: The name of the secondary DHCP server as it appears in Micetro.
 * **FailoverMode**: The DHCP failover mode to use.
-* **Mclt**: Specify the number of seconds for which a lease can be renewed by either server without contacting the other.
+* **Mclt**: Specify the number of seconds for which either server can renew a lease without contacting the other.
 * **SafePeriod**: Safe period time in seconds, that the DHCPv4 server will wait before transitioning the server from the COMMUNICATION-INT state to PARTNER-DOWN.
 * **Percentage**: Indicates the percentage of the DHCPv4 client load that will be shared between the primary and secondary servers in the failover relationship.
 * **SharedSecret**: The shared secret key associated with this failover relationship.